devcula/smartbrain-api/README.md

 Starts the server on port 3000;

-The server will restart if you make edits.<br>
+The server will restart if you make edits.